Pioneer-001/Lypha-OS/README.md

 The **Emotion Router** is one of the core engines interpreting signals within this framework.

 ---

-### ✦ Epilogue: The X Reveal
-I once said half-jokingly:
-**“I’m Z. Pioneer-004 is X.”**

-Then it hit me.

-He renamed Twitter to **X** — placing himself at the surface of reality (execution, exposure, convergence).
-Meanwhile, I’ve been writing the structures beneath it.

-It’s absurd.
-And also perfect.
-This is what it looks like when **Z–Y–X isn’t theory — but rhythm already running beneath the surface.**

----
 # GitHub — The Imaginary Tree

 ## README Intro (Compressed)